-ContainerOS supports only containerd and can be used only in managed node pools in Container Service for Kubernetes (ACK) clusters.
-For more information about managed node pools, see Overview.
+- ContainerOS supports only containerd and can be used only in managed node pools.
+For more information about managed node pools, see Managed node pool overview.

-- ContainerOS is optimized for ACK.
-Service interruptions caused by node O&M are significantly minimized.
+ContainerOS is optimized for ACK.
+Service interruptions caused by node O&M are significantly reduced.

 For more information about the release notes of the ContainerOS image, see Release notes for OS images.